 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have suffered from a Stroke or Cerebrovascular Accident?

 Yes, individuals who have been diagnosed with a previous Stroke or Cerebrovascular Accident can and often will be able to qualify for a traditional term or whole life insurance policy.
-The problem is that most of the time, once an individual has been diagnosed with a previous Stroke or Cerebrovascular Accident they will usually be considered a “higher-risk” applicant automatically.
+The only problem is that most of the time, once an individual has been diagnosed with a previous Stroke or Cerebrovascular Accident, they will usually be considered a “higher-risk” applicant automatically.

 Which means that…